Abdelrahman18999/Binary-Search/README.md

 # Binary-Search
-This is implementation of "Binary Search Algorithm" with python-3.
+This is implementation of "Binary Search Algorithm" and "Linear Search" with python-3. first function is implementaion of "Linear Search" , second one for ""Binary Search Algorithm".